rackerlabs/auter/HACKING.md

     5 mins after the reboot, tail /var/log/messages should include text "root: custom post reboot script ran"
 ```

+Now that you have confirmed that the updates does in fact work, you should test the specific code that has been changed.
+You will need to assess what change was made to accurately define tests.
+Where relevant, these are some guidelines:
+1) Manually test the commands in a normal shell session.
+2) Ensure you test for a positive and negative result.
+3) Test the effects of the change in the function.
+Again, if possible, test success and failure conditions
+4) Test the all parts of the application that call the function that has been changed.

 **Documentation**

 When making any changes to code, make sure documentation (--help, man page) has been updated to reflect any changes